-Even if there are parenting orders for the children to spend time with the other parent, the courts are not willing to force a parent to see their child.
-The courts have yet to consider this to be in the child's best interest.
-A practical option may be to ask for help from a family counsellor or parenting program to assist the other parent to see the importance of spending time with the child and the damage it might be doing to a child to not turn up when promised.
+Even if there are parenting orders for the children to spend time with the other party, the courts are not willing to force that person to see the child.
+A practical option may be to ask for help from a family counsellor or parenting program to assist the other party to see the importance of spending time with the child and the damage it might be doing to a child to not turn up when promised.